Buckaroo!: Items

 Of these, the saddle must be placed first.
 It has a number of articulation points on which the subsequent items are hung.
 These other items may be placed in any order.

 History

 The original version was released in 1970 by Ideal Toy Company and contained a white mule, while later editions contain a brown one.

 Criticism

-In 2006, Buckaroo! was considered dangerous, due to the objects getting flung off the mule when the spring is triggered.
+In 2006, Buckaroo! was recalled, due to the objects getting flung off the mule when the spring is triggered.
 On Good Morning America and CTV News, it was mentioned that an object had hit a child in the eye, in North Carolina, causing the 8-year-old boy to have surgery.
 The game was discontinued until 2008 when the instructions were adjusted.